 I enjoy the growth that I have each day, I learn from the journey and I continue to love myself.
 As soon as I start to forget, I return to my mat.

 I often create yoga sequences specifically for a patients autoimmune condition, included in their autoimmune protocol I design.
-To find out how yoga + naturopathy can benefit you, click here for a free 15 minute chat.
+To find out how yoga + naturopathy can benefit you, click here for your first consultation.